This blog may contain affiliate links. Read our disclosure policy for more info.

 Crocodile is usually served on a skewer or as a jerky.
 You can get it as an appetizer at many restaurants or even at the Mindil Markets.
-The crocodile served at a restaurant called Crustaceans on Stokes Hill Wharf is quite good and worth trying.
+The crocodile appetizer dish served at a restaurant called Crustaceans on Stokes Hill Wharf is quite good and worth trying.

-15. Eat dinner on Stokes Hill Wharf
+17. Eat dinner on Stokes Hill Wharf

-16. Go skydiving
+18. Go skydiving

-17. Drink at a “Sunday sesh” on Mitchell Street
+19. Enjoy a drink on Mitchell Street

 Locals in Darwin love a good “Sunday sesh” which essentially is an excuse to drink on a Sunday afternoon.
 On Sunday afternoons the bars on Mitchell Street fill up with those trying to savor the last of their weekend.
-Most bars have live music as people sit out on the patios drinking ice cold beers.
+Most bars have live music as people sit out on the patios drinking ice-cold beers.

 Forget about partying late into the night, just go party on a Sunday afternoon!

-18. Explore Cullen Bay
+20. Explore Cullen Bay

-The sunsets in Darwin are truly amazing and you won’t want to miss a single one, so my best advice is to go somewhere different every evening to watch the sunset.
+The sunsets in Darwin are truly amazing, and you won’t want to miss a single one, so my best advice is to go somewhere different every evening to watch the sunset.